 If you begin the licensing process in Wisconsin, you will make your first application when you apply for trainee status.
 Additional materials will be added to your file as you complete supervision and examination requirements.

 Some materials will be required at first application, regardless of licensing level or background.
 You will submit an application and application fee.
 If you have legal issues or malpractice settlements in your past or present, you will have additional supplementary forms to fill out.
-You will use a different address depending on whether you choose express mail or the regular postal service.
+You will use a different address depending on whether you choose shipping or the regular postal service.

 Professional Counselor Section